 Which brings me to this case of the Mondays.
 3 days of over-indulging has left this pregnant lady’s stomach even more stretched out than ever.
 I wake up hungry and go to sleep hungry, and that sad-looking sandwich I’m destined to eat for lunch would sound much better if it was deep-fried and covered with tartar sauce and tator tots.
 The beach restaurant weekend life spoiled me to pieces, and I’m totally dragging my feet on this road back to normalcy.

-This recipe for vegan oatmeal cookies was adapted from my favorite original vegan chocolate chip cookie, and I depended on Diamond of California Fruit and Nut Blend to make the prep that much more simple.
+This recipe for vegan oatmeal cookies was adapted from my favorite original vegan chocolate chip cookie.
+I depended on Diamond of California Fruit and Nut Blend to make the prep that much more simple.
 I use Diamond Nuts for pretty much any and every nut-filled dish I create, but when I was thinking for some creative uses for their fruit and nut blends (I mean, besides just eating straight out of the bag) I immediately thought of cookies.
-The fun variety of fruits and nuts included in their three different blends adds a little something special to an otherwise ordinary batch of oatmeal cookies, and I was delighted by how at home they were in these chewy little bites of cinnamon-spiced deliciousness.
+The fun variety of fruits and nuts included in their three different blends adds a little something special to an otherwise ordinary batch of oatmeal cookies.
+I was delighted by how at home they were in these chewy little bites of cinnamon-spiced deliciousness.

-If this Monday has got you wishing for a little Friday/Saturday/Sunday special, bake up some vegan oatmeal cookies to soften the blow of yet another weeklong grind.
+If this Monday has got you wishing for a little Friday/Saturday/Sunday special, no worries!
+Bake up some vegan oatmeal cookies to soften the blow of yet another weeklong grind.
 I just know you’re going to love them!
 Many thanks to my BFFs at Diamond of California for being terrific partners and for sponsoring this post.
 These vegan oatmeal cookies would be the perfect home for any of their fruit and nut blends, so give them a try and let me know what you think!
 I hope this week treats you right and that you get some time to love yourself in the kitchen.
 Happy Monday and Happy Baking!

 If you like these vegan oatmeal cookies you should try: